GraphicDThanh/minh-nguyen-internship/html/practice-two/README.md

    ```
    npm start
    ```
-- Open the server port provided by spm in the browser you use
+- Open localhost:1234 to see the website in the browser you use